-This policy applies to all County employees.
+This policy applies to all County employees

-- III.
-Procedure (In processing) - 1.
-The Elected Official or Department Head,or their designee should send the Clerk's Offices a "Notice of Employment".
+III.
+Procedure (In processing)

+1. The department head / elected office holder or their designee should send the Clerks Office's a "Notice of Employment".
 This notice should include; date of hire, classification, rate of pay, and level of computer access authorized.